Chapter Job Center

 In addition, research has shown that posting the salary range increases the reach and attention ads receive by 30%.
 AFP Vancouver Island job postings are an effective way for employers to reach qualified applicants, committed to the sector and we thank all past, present and future employers who choose to post with us.

-The Philanthropy Advisor plays a key role in advancing Our Place’s mission by managing two donor programs: Mid-level Giving and Monthly Giving.
-This role is focused on deepening relationships with donors who give $500 or more annually, ensuring they feel connected, appreciated, and inspired to continue their support.
-The Advisor also leads efforts to engage donors in planning future gifts, including bequests, helping them leave a lasting impact.
+This role is focused on finding and deepening relationships with donors ensuring they feel connected, appreciated, and inspired to continue their support.
+The Development Officer also leads efforts to engage donors in planning future gifts, including bequests, helping them leave a lasting impact.
+This position requires strategic thinking, strong communication skills, and a passion for designing fundraising programs and building meaningful connections with donors.

 View the complete posting here.